lordprime/FRT_prog/README.md

-# Glory Luxe Webpage with a HealthBot
+# Lifestyle Webpage with a interactive HealthBot

 This is a web based application developed for health related based website in india